 Based on my Instagram feed, It seems that astrophotography nightscapes are all the rage.
-Particularly the types of shots that include the Milky Way and some sort of foreground interest whether that’s a tree, a tent or a mountain.
-If this type of astrophotography interests you, then a Sky Tracker likely does too.
+Particularly, the types of shots that include the Milky Way and some sort of foreground interest whether that’s a tree, a tent or a mountain.
+If this type of astrophotography interests you, then a star tracker likely does too.

 The iOptron SkyGuider Pro offers 4 tracking speeds, including a 1/2X tracking speed for imaging both the night sky and landscapes simultaneously.

-I tested the iOptron SkyGuider Pro under the pristine darks skies at Cherry Springs Star Party last month, and needless to say, it did not disappoint.
+I tested the iOptron SkyGuider Pro under the pristine dark skies at the Cherry Springs Star Party, and needless to say, it did not disappoint.
 I only wish I had captured some landscape interest in the shot rather than the silhouetted trees at the bottom of the image.

 Choosing a sky tracker for your needs